 - 14 to 15 cups all-purpose flour

-- In a bowl, dissolve yeast in 1 cup warm water.
+- In a mixing bowl, dissolve yeast in 1 cup warm water.
 Add 1 tablespoon sugar; let stand for 5 minutes.
 Add the molasses, oil, salt and remaining water and sugar; mix well.
 Add wild rice.
 Stir in enough flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1-1/2 hours.

 - Bake at 375° for 25-35 minutes or golden brown.
 Remove from pans to wire racks to cool.
 Yield: 5 loaves.